James Ishmael Ford tells the story of the great teacher Robert Aitken, who died in 2010 at age 93.

 Aitken Roshi would become one of Western Zen’s foremost social justice activists.
 He was a founder, with another of his senior students Nelson Foster—along with Anne Aitken, Thich Nhat Hanh, poet Gary Snyder, deep ecologist Joanna Macy, Pure Land exponent and priest Al Bloom, and others—of the Buddhist Peace Fellowship.
 Among the ten plus books written by Aitken Roshi, Taking the Path of Zen is a classic and seminal to many starting the Zen way, and his Mind of Clover is still considered the best book on Buddhist ethics.
 These books should surely be read by every beginning Zen student.

-Adapted from Zen Master WHO?
-A Guide to the People and Stories of Zen, with permission from Wisdom Publications.
+Adapted from Ford’s Zen Master Who? with permission from Wisdom Publications.